drivet/website/content/posts/2020/website-identity.md

     </head>

-You should now be able to sign in to, for example, a website like indieweb.org.
-Try it now by going to the site and clicking the "Log in" link.
+You should now be able to sign in to, for example, a website like [indieweb.org][].
+You can try it now by going to the site and clicking the "Log in" link.

 You'll be presented with a text box into which you can enter you personal domain.
 The service will look for an authorization_endpoint link in your